22 Questions to Ask Your Band or DJ

 How do you ensure a comfortable sound level for all the guests?

 What You Want to Know: You want to have a plan for dealing with volume control and sound-sensitive guests.
 Here's the deal: What your 14-year-old cousin thinks is the perfect volume is different from what your 98-year-old great-grandma is willing to put up with.
-If you have a red-hot dance party going, you don't want people who aren't participating to have to shout like they're at a crowded bar.
+If you have a fun dance-off going, you don't want people who aren't participating to have to shout like they're at a crowded bar.

 What do you typically wear?